mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 !["This is my ideal workflow, abstracted from my earlier posts"](https://whtwnd.com/api/cache?did=did:plc:2zxlmj2dvub7smpul2lvwqfk&cid=bafkreihmgjhhgvtlnvi3zdhnzh7kv6k7ppgbc6oomxpjmvqd7s3kmfjxci)

-The above figure introduces
+The above figure shows:

 * **an Editor's Inboxes**: presents content from email, ATmosphere accounts they Follow, Bluesky Custom Feeds & RSS feeds, ActivityPub accounts, ...
 * Hub editors:
+    * Scan their inboxes, adding useful content to their Reading Queue
-    * feeding it into their thinking tool for further added-value processing...
+    * read it, take notes in their thinking tool, integrate it into their personal knowledge
     * resulting (hopefully!) in something unique emerging onto their public site & newsletter...
-    * and from there into their *Followers'* Inboxes.
+    * and from there into their *Followers'* Inboxes (next)
-* anyone with an ATmosphere account Following:
+* anyone with an ATmosphere account can Follow:
 	* the entirety of a Hub's output, or to a subscriber-defined Collection,
 	* multi-Hub custom feeds
 	* premium subscriptions (e.g., "*get everything I Think, plus everything I read developing it*", or even "*Platinum subscribers can also access part of my private Library and hang out with me on Wednesdays*")
-* Hub Editors inviting **Trusted friends** into one or more notes in their thinking tool, allowing both to edit and publish something collaboratively
+* Hub Editors inviting **Trusted friends** into selected notes in their thinking tool, allowing both to edit and publish collaboratively

-* comments to hosted Hub items can be shared via the commenter's Bluesky account, widening conversation reach.
+There's plenty which is not shown: comments to hosted Hub items, for example, can be shared via the commenter's Bluesky account, widening conversation reach.
 ## Two development paths

 I want to both develop the myhub.ai platform to support this *and* provide credible exit to local-first alternatives, so two development paths are required.